The Board is involved on a voluntary basis and as such is never paid for their work.

 As mentioned before: none of the volunteers are paid for their work for Schooling for Life.

 My name is Barbara Heutink.
-I’m working as a communications consultant in daily life, but I have still some time left for volunteer work at an organisation with a mission.
+I’m working as a communications consultant in daily life, but I have still some time left that I want to dedicate to volunteer work at an organisation with a mission, I decided to apply with Schooling for Life.
 I always had the opportunity to study and enjoyed every minute of it.
 I believe that everyone should have access to education, as it is the most powerful weapon to change the world.
 I am very happy to be a part of the Schooling for Life-family and raise awareness through Social Media.

 My name is Dries Arnolds, I run a web development business and I’m very passionate about websites and web-technology.
 My aim with every website is to make it as good as it possibly can be.
 I joined Schooling for Life because I was looking for volunteer work for some time.
 After I read about the aims and methods I was convinced this was the organisation I wanted to help achieve its goals.
 I hope I can help Schooling for Life achieve great things and make a change in its field.